 My son has been allergic to eggs since birth, so it has been a loooonnnnggg time since I've made a quiche.
 We used to love them.
 Now, he can eat eggs again!
 And this week I guess I overbought on local, pastured eggs.
 So for a quick lunch when Jeff was home working on the barn, I made a quiche from odds and ends of local vegetables.

 The ricotta cheese I used is definitely a frugal option — as I make it from the leftover whey from my other cheeses (chevre, queso fresco, and feta).
 I could say it is a recycled cheese. 😉 But the process of getting it out of leftover whey requires heating the whey to near boiling, so ricotta is not a raw cheese.
 That makes it a good option for a baked dish, because I hate to bake raw cheeses – why would I voluntarily kill all that probiotic goodness?

 This is a general quiche formula – feel free to use whatever local, seasonal veggies, or cheese you have on hand.
 Also, other herbs are very good, too; I stuck with a simple dried parsley.

-- Saute (all diced) onions, bell peppers, and cabbage in unrefined coconut oil until soft.
+Saute onions, bell peppers, and cabbage (plus any other veggie) in unrefined coconut oil until soft.

-- Let sit 10 minutes before cutting into pie-shaped wedges.
-Serve and enjoy!
+Let sit 10 minutes before cutting into pie-shaped wedges.

 We only recommend products and services we wholeheartedly endorse.
 This post may contain special links through which we earn a small commission if you make a purchase (though your price is the same).